Inhomogeneous light photovoltaic effect in neighboring quantum dots

-The whole cell should be separated into a great number of unit components.
-Each unit is composed of neighboring double QDs.
-The rest of part can be regarded as environment of the double-QD system.
-In the following, a pair of neighboring QDs are considered to quantitatively describe photocurrent process in the cell.
-Motion of electrons under external light is illustrated in Fig.~\ref{figure2} (a)-(d).
-The double-QD system is coupled to left (L) and right (R) electrodes with the same Fermi level $\varepsilon_{F}$.
-If both of the two electrodes are conductors, $\varepsilon_{F}>\varepsilon_{C}$, $\varepsilon_{V}$ and if both of the two electrodes are semiconductors, $\varepsilon_{C}>\varepsilon_{F}>\varepsilon_{V}$, where $\varepsilon_{C}$ is the bottom level of conductance band and $\varepsilon_{V}$ is top level of the valence band.
+In the following, we will describe the inhomogeneous light photovoltaic effect in neighboring double QDs system as illustrated in Fig.~\ref{figure2} (a)-(d).
+The double QDs system is assumed to be coupled to left (L) and right (R) electrodes with the same Fermi level $\varepsilon_{F}$.
+As both of the two electrodes are conductors, $\varepsilon_{F}>\varepsilon_{C}$, $\varepsilon_{V}$, where $\varepsilon_{C}$ is the bottom level of conductance band and $\varepsilon_{V}$ is the top level of valence band.
 The ground and excited levels of the QDs are denoted by $\varepsilon_{1}$ and $\varepsilon_{2}$, respectively.
-They must satisfy $\varepsilon_{1}<\varepsilon_{F}<\varepsilon_{2}$ in this system as shown in Fig.~\ref{figure2}.
-For Sun light inputs from the transparent electrode and directly interacts with the electron in left dot.
-Light intensity in the left dot is stranger then that in the right dot.
-For convenience, single-electron occupation in each QD is considered which works in strong Coulomb blockade regime.
-Furthermore, only the motion of electron would be described here, since every electron is mapping with a hole.
+They are required to satisfy $\varepsilon_{1}<\varepsilon_{F}<\varepsilon_{2}$ here as shown in Fig.~\ref{figure2}.
+Intensities of sun light in the left QD and right QD are assumed to be tunable.
+For convenience of numerical treatment, single-electron occupation (works in strong Coulomb blockade regime) and two levels of each QD is considered.
+Motion of hole is not described here since electron and hole map one by one.
 The total Hamiltonian $H$ can be separated into two parts for QDs $H_{dot}$ and electrodes $H_{pole}$, namely, $H=H_{dot}+H_{pole}$.
-Neighboring two QDs that coupled to external light could be described in the single-particle Hamiltonian,
+Then, neighboring two QDs that coupled to external light could be described in the single-particle Hamiltonian,

 Here, $n_{\alpha s}=c_{\alpha s}^{\dag}c_{\alpha s}$ represents occupation number operator of electron in state $s$ in QD $\alpha$ ($\alpha=L$, $R$), where, $s=1$ and $s=2$ denote the ground and excited states of an individual electron, respectively.
 Electrons are allowed to tunnel from a left dot to the right dot with the rate $\Lambda$, and vice versa.
 Each QD is coupled to the input light with the Rabi frequency $\Omega_{\alpha}$.
-Any one frequency $\omega$ of sun light is considered in the Hamiltonian and initial phase of the light is included in $\phi_{\alpha}$~\cite{Scully,Meystre}.
+The main frequency $\omega$ of sun light is considered in the Hamiltonian and initial phase of the light is included in $\phi_{\alpha}$~\cite{Scully}.